TerrenceMM2/dewey/README.md

 ## 🚨 Disclaimer 🚨

-You assume full risk by using our code, and are reponsible for securing your own API keys, where applicable.
+You assume full risk by using our code, and are responsible for securing your own API keys, where applicable.

 ### Developers